nttlevine/nttlevine.github.io/cv/index.md

 CGSA Graduate Student Conference, Lafayette, IN, G.I.F.T.S: Using Theory and Process to Create Something New (March 2023)

-NCA, New Orleans, LA, co-producer of ["Remote Access and Accessibility: An Accessible Video"](https://www.youtube.com/watch?v=oEXz5LoXmtM) for _The Accessible Panel Project: Exploring and Practicing Possibilities_(November 2022)
+NCA, New Orleans, LA (virtual), co-producer of ["Remote Access and Accessibility: An Accessible Video"](https://www.youtube.com/watch?v=oEXz5LoXmtM) for _The Accessible Panel Project: Exploring and Practicing Possibilities_(November 2022)

 NCA, New Orleans, LA, co-author of ["Using the Big Five Inventory to Examine Identity Concepts"](https://nt-tl.net/teaching/) for _Great Ideas for Teaching Students (G.I.F.T.S) Session III_(November 2022)